 Rumours had been flying earlier that the menu would feature only raw fish, green tea and seaweed.
 However, much to our youthful delight, the Teppan grill was fired up and a Japanese chef resplendent in his formal duds began slicing and dicing his way through an assortment of meat and vegetables to be seared and sizzled on the traditional hot plate in front of us.

-What is so familiar and comfortable to me now was so foreign to a nine year old in 1976 when my Japanese language class travelled to Japan for a rather exotic field trip.
-On arrival into Tokyo, I was promptly separated from my best friend Helen and couriered to a traditional suburban Japanese house for a two day home stay with a host family, being fed miso shiru, oshinko and ham salad for breakfast.
+What is so familiar and comfortable to me now was so foreign to a nine-year-old in 1976 when my Japanese language class travelled to Japan for a rather exotic field trip.
+On arrival in Tokyo, I was promptly separated from my best friend Helen and couriered to a traditional suburban Japanese house for a two-day homestay with a host family, being fed miso shiru, oshinko and ham salad for breakfast.
 Clearly, things were not good!
 Needless to say, one year of Japanese language was an insufficient tool for communication.

 Our mission was to present the war memorial at Hiroshima with 10,000 origami (paper folded) cranes – the symbol of peace – which we had been painstakingly making for months.
 We travelled on the Shinkansen to Hiroshima eating Obento – a traditional lunchbox of delicacies and treats – as we railed passed the icon – Mount Fujiyama.
 Everything was so beautifully presented, orderly and compartmentalised – it remains etched in our minds to the point that it is simply part of our lives to this day.
-Ten years later I would find myself managing a Japanese restaurant ion South Yarra called Minami, while I returned to study the language part time at Melbourne University.
-My interest in Japanese culture had extended into the practices including Japanese wheel thrown ceramics.
+Ten years later I would find myself managing a Japanese restaurant in South Yarra called Minami, while I returned to study the language part-time at Melbourne University.
+My interest in Japanese culture had extended into the practices including Japanese wheel-thrown ceramics.